Early signs of dementia | aged care options available

 There are three types of dementia care offered by Australian nursing homes.

-• Dementia-friendly nursing homes cater for seniors with mild dementia symptoms.
+• Dementia-friendly nursing homes cater for seniors with mild symptoms and early signs of dementia.

 • Dementia-specific wards for people with more advanced dementia or additional medical conditions